randypitcherii/snowflake_security_analytics/serverless/aws/snowwatch/README.md

           - ${self:custom.readerRoleArns}
 ```

-A better developer could probably figure out how to handle this IAM permission in cases when no `readerRoleArns`.
-I couldn't figure it out before running out of time in the PoC.
+A better developer could probably figure out how to handle this IAM permission in cases when no `readerRoleArns` are provided.